elephantscale/es-training-new/cassandra/slides/CASS-Cassandra_Data_Modeling_1.md

      - Usually one

- * , in turn, contains tables
+ * Keyspace, in turn, contains tables

- *  attributes
+ * Keyspace attributes

      - Replication factor: How many times the data has to be copied